-Snohomish County settles 2 lawsuits against Sheriff’s Office
+Snohomish County settles 2 lawsuits against sheriff’s office

-EVERETT — Snohomish County has agreed to pay $104,000 to settle two lawsuits against the Snohomish County Sheriff’s Office for cases where a man was bit by a police dog and another man was hit by a patrol car.
+EVERETT, Wash.
+(AP) — A county in Washington state has agreed to pay $104,000 to settle two lawsuits against the Snohomish County sheriff’s office where a man was bit by a police dog and another man was hit by a patrol car.

 Snohomish County, which is not admitting liability by settling, is avoiding attorney and expert witness fees and other trial costs that would have likely exceeded settlement amounts, The Daily Herald reported Monday.